vijaythaska1/flexible-form-validation/README.md

     min: 3,
     max: 20,
     messages: {
-      'string.min': 'Username must be at least 3 characters long', 'string.max': 'Username cannot exceed 20 characters'
+      'string.empty': 'Username is not allowed to be empty', 'string.min': 'Username must be at least 3 characters long', 'string.max': 'Username cannot exceed 20 characters'
     }